 - what WordPress themes have built-in sticky menus,

 By the end of this article, you'll be able to select the perfect theme with a built-in sticky menu, or build your own menu from scratch.
 You can use this for both your primary and secondary navigation menus.

 What is a sticky menu?

-A sticky menu, or a fixed menu, is a navigation bar that remains visible on a website even when a visitor scrolls up and down a page.
-It’s always accessible and helps the visitor navigate your website faster.
+A sticky menu, or a fixed menu, is a navigation bar that remains visible as a visitor scrolls up and down a page.
+A stick menu is always accessible and helps the visitor navigate your website faster.

 When visitors browse your website, you want to provide them with easy access to your content.
 Some visitors find it burdensome to scroll back to the top of a page to navigate a website.

 Sticky menus provide a simple solution to this annoying (and time-consuming) problem.
 With a fixed navigation bar, visitors can quickly find what they need.
 It enhances the website experience and entices the visitor to consume more content, resulting in lower bounce rates.